✨ Professional Resume Review | Get Yours Today | Certified Experts

 This includes the Chartered Institute of Procurement & Supply Advanced certificate.

-On top of these qualifications, they need to be able to demonstrate skills such as communication skills, management of budgets, and leadership qualities.
+In addition to these qualifications, they need to be able to demonstrate skills such as communication, budget management, and leadership.

 Degrees that might suit this role: